EzzatOmar/delegate/README.md

 # Delegate

-Delegate is a free and open-source desktop application that allows the user to run chatGPT as a dekstop application.
+Delegate is a free and open-source desktop application to connect to ChatGPT.

 ![delegate](./excalidraw/readme/first.excalidraw.png "delegate")